 - Weather conditions: If it’s been raining, expect muddy conditions in the car parks

-- Exit delays: With 140,000 people trying to leave at roughly the same time, queues to exit car parks can take hours
+- Exit delays: With 480,000 people descending across the weekend, queues to exit car parks on race day can take hours

 The return journey often proves the most challenging part of the day.
 Many drivers find they spend as much time sitting in traffic after the race as they did watching it.